miriammulawin/Student-Information-Management-System/README.md

 Join all student names into a single string (join). - 1 person ( landong)

 ERROR HANLDER
-Use conditional branching to check if the class is empty or has students. - 2 person(Legado)
+Use conditional branching to check if the class is empty or has students. - 2 person(Legado) (Velasquez)

 FOR RESULT
 use <p> or <div> to display result using DOM.